 Again, use unleaded gasoline with a low ethanol content as ethanol can cause fuel complications and engine problems in your push mower.
 While using gas with an ethanol content no greater than 10% can be used in your push mower, the best gas to use in a push mower is ethanol-free gasoline.

 When selecting the gasoline for your push mower, making sure you purchase fresh gas with a low ethanol content is important.

 Always Buy Fresh Gas for Your Push Mower

-Many push mower owners full up a plastic gas can to keep extra fuel on hand so they have gas on hand when their mower runs out of fuel.
-Gas can begin to breakdown and become less potent as soon as 30 days after purchase.
+Many push mower owners fill up a plastic gas can to keep extra fuel on hand so they have gas on hand when their mower runs out of fuel.
+Gas can begin to break down and become less potent as soon as 30 days after purchase.

 If you are unable to use gasoline that quickly, add a fuel additive to stabilize the gas.